What have our past Nalukai Alumni Said?

 Miranda Canniff - Menlo College

 Don't ignore finances.
 Have a serious talk with your parent/guardian about what you can afford to take out in loans or pay out of pocket for.
 Do a lot of research.
 For me, as a student from a Title 1 school, I didn't have as many resources from my school to apply for scholarships, so make sure to reach out to people who do have access to college prep knowledge.
 When I was applying to college as a first-generation student, I didn't know what I didn't know, and neither did my parent.
-Money was a make or break for me and a lot of my friends, and I'm really lucky to have made it work, but I know I could have gone to a school that suited me better.
 A lot of people will tell you to work hard and you'll be able to go to any school you want, but even with good grades, test scores, and extracurriculars, sometimes that's not the case.
-Getting in is NOT the hardest part.
+Sometimes getting in is not the hardest part.

 Naia Lum - Illinois Tech